marniks7/marniks7/README.md

 My own initiative included development of the `bash` scripts around Kubernetes for myself and teammates to speedup assessment of the defects, like gathering info from the pod: config variables, heapdumps, gc, logs, versions, etc.

 ---
 I was responsible for the development of the `Quarkus` reactive application to solve the business need of the synchronization between two systems, including handling of large jsons, inter-component http communication and complex business logic.
+And my projects at home included [UI-tool for mobile game](https://github.com/marniks7/nmd-arena-source) with the first time usage of `Vue` framework.

 ---